theo-wq/Polymarket-market-making-/README.md

 This project is under MIT license.
 See the `LICENSE` file for more details.

-## 🙏 Support

-For any questions or issues:
-1. Check the logs in the `logs/` folder
-2. Verify Telegram messages
-3. Open an issue on the repository

 ---
 ⚡ Developed with ❤️ for Polymarket